 Field trips may take place during the school year.
 Field trips grow directly from the instructional program.
 Students receiving any Class III offenses will not be allowed to participate.
 Students serving a Class II offense will be ineligible to participate in field trips.
-If a student has been sent to ISS for two or more times in the nine weeks or been assigned OSS within a nine-weeks, the student will not be able to attend the field trip.
 Most field trips require the advanced purchase of tickets.
-Once tickets have been purchased, refunds will not be made to a student who does not participate due to choice or disciplinary action.
-Student are subject to all school rules while participating on a school field trip.
+Once tickets have been purchased, refunds will not be made to a student who does not participate due to personal choice or disciplinary action.
+Students are subject to all school rules while participating on a school field trip.